 Why is it that Wisdom Teeth can cause so much pain when they are coming through?
-And how can wisdom tooth pain be managed until they are ready to be removed?
+And how can we relieve wisdom tooth pain until they are ready to be removed?

 Wisdom Teeth are the last teeth to come through.
-There are usually 4 of them and called the Third molars.
+There are usually 4 of them and are also known as the Third molars.
 They often erupt between the ages of 17-23 but can be outside of this age group.
-Around the age of 18, our bodies and jaws stop growing (Vertically at least).
+Around the age of 18, our bodies and jaws stop growing (vertically at least).
 This is the age when wisdom teeth are trying to come through.
 As a result, they often lack the space to develop fully and become ‘impacted’.
 They can sometimes come in at an angle or even sideways.

 Impacted wisdom teeth can damage surrounding teeth and gums and can cause pain and infections and sometimes develop cysts.
 Not all impacted teeth are painful and not all wisdom teeth need to be removed so it is important to have your wisdom teeth checked at the dentist.
 In the early adulthood they need to be closely monitored even if they do not require removal.
 Your dentist will need to take a full mouth x-ray to check the positions and roots of these teeth.

 Wisdom teeth pain can come at the worst of times, such as university or school Exams or even first dates!
 Anxiety and stress can often trigger the inflammatory mediators responsible for the pain!

 Dentistry On Coolum’s 5 tips to relieve wisdom tooth pain till you can get to the dentist!

-So, here are my 5 simple tips to enjoy the foods you do, including CHOCOLATE, AND ways to protect your teeth while you’re at it!
+So, here are 5 simple tips to enjoy the foods you do, including CHOCOLATE, and ways to protect your teeth while you’re at it!

 1. Numbing Gel